Skip to main content

 • One you start working full time, how to build and improve relationships with colleagues and managers

 Second, One to One Marketing will help you apply the class concepts about effective persuasion to your day to day interactions, by helping you create new habits to communicate more effectively.
 To help you learn, each class will discuss lessons from videos of successful CEOs and we’ll also use role plays, individual and group presentations and biweekly journals.
 You’ll also have weekly meetings with a small group of classmates with whom you’ll complete short weekly assignments and practice the concepts you learn in class.
-One to One Marketing was developed for Rotman’s MBA program by Dan Richards, who this year was voted Best Professor by the graduating MBA class.
+One to One Marketing was developed for Rotman’s MBA program by Dan Richards, who was voted Best Professor by the graduating MBA class.
 The course emerged when he saw some of his MBA students who were extremely strong technically but who struggled to communicate effectively.
 Since it was first offered in 2018, One to One Marketing has received outstanding feedback in student evaluations.

 RSM314H1F – ESG and Sustainability Accounting